Get to Know Toflang, a New World Where Music Becomes Collage

 A nation, so how do you get there, can you live there?

-But then, who is Tony Flanger, are you him?
+Great!
+But wait, who is Tony Flanger, are you him?

 It’s a long story, lets just say we’ve known each other for a very long time, we met at the right time and the right place, we’re both obsessed with doing collage, but he is the master.